lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Commands.md

 * CLOCK
   * Id: 3000
   * Description: this command must be sent periodically, every 1s, to tell the PXI that the commander is okay.
-  * Important: this command has no response at all, no CMD_ACKNOWLEDGED, no CMD_REJECTED, no CMD_SUCCEEDED, no CMD_FAILED and no CMD_SUPERSEDED.
+  * Important: this command has no response at all, no CMD_ACKNOWLEDGED, no CMD_REJECTED, no CMD_SUCCEEDED  no CMD_FAILED and no CMD_SUPERSEDED.